clydedacruz/obc-docs/protocol-spec.md

 ![FirstRelease-deploy](./images/sec-usrconf-deploy.png)

 One can notice that a deployment transaction consists of several sections:
-* section *general-info*, that contains the administration details of the transaction, i.e., which chain this transaction corresponds to (chained), the type of transaction (that is set to ''deplTrans''), the version number of confidentiality policy implemented, its creator identifier (expressed by means of transaction certificate TCert of enrollment certificate Cert), and a Nonce, that facilitates primarily replay-attack resistance techniques.
+* Section *general-info*: contains the administration details of the transaction, i.e., which chain this transaction corresponds to (chained), the type of transaction (that is set to ''deplTrans''), the version number of confidentiality policy implemented, its creator identifier (expressed by means of transaction certificate TCert of enrollment certificate Cert), and a Nonce, that facilitates primarily replay-attack resistance techniques.
-* section *code-info*, that contains information on the chain-code source code, and function headers.
+* Section *code-info*: contains information on the chain-code source code, and function headers.
 As shown in the figure below, there is a symmetric key used for the source-code of the chaincode (K<sub>C</sub>), and another symmetric key used for the function prototypes (K<sub>H</sub>).
 A signature of the creator of the chaincode is included on the plain-text code such that the latter cannot be detached from the transaction and replayed by another party.
-* section *chain-validators*, where appropriate key material is passed to the validators for the latter to be able to (i) decrypt the chain-code source (K<sub>C</sub>), (ii) decrypt the headers,  and (iii) encrypt the state when the chain-code has been
+* Section *chain-validators*: where appropriate key material is passed to the validators for the latter to be able to (i) decrypt the chain-code source (K<sub>C</sub>), (ii) decrypt the headers,  and (iii) encrypt the state when the chain-code has been